-Treatment of flash burn will depend on the severity and includes: local anaesthetic drops, pain killers and eye padding to resting the eye.
-It is important to always seek medical advice if symptoms of flash burn continue as burns can become infected.
+The treatment of flash burn will depend on the severity and includes local anaesthetic drops, pain killers and eye padding to rest the eye.
+Darkening the room and avoiding light can assist.
+If you have contact lenses remove them. is important to always seek medical advice if symptoms of flash burn continue as burns can become infected.
 If infection occurs, antibiotic treatment will be required.
 If an infection is left untreated there is an increased risk of vision impairment and loss.

-The most common cause of flash burn on farms when welding is the absence of UV eye protection.
-Flash burn is easily prevented by using personal protection equipment such as a welder’s visor with an Australian and New Zealand Standard approval (AS/NZS).
-Eye protection against radiation generated in welding includes AS/NZS1338.1 for eye protection and AS/NZS1337 and AS/NZS1337.1 for face protection.
+The most common cause of flash burn on farms is when welding is undertaken without using appropriate UV eye protection.
+Flash burn is easily prevented by using personal protection equipment such as a welder’s visor with an Australian and New Zealand Standard approval (AS/NZS) Eye protection against radiation generated in welding includes AS/NZS1338.1 for eye protection and AS/NZS1337 and AS/NZS1337.1 for face protection.

 Importantly, if welding and performing a task which generates particles damaging to the eyes, an auto darkening welding helmet / visor should comply with AS/NZS1337 or AS/NZS1337.1 face protection for high impact, otherwise protection is not suitable.

 Other sources of UV radiation burns (flash burn) on farms include exposure to direct sunlight and the reflection of sun off water or snow.
-Given farmer, at times, need to work in direct sunlight, owning and wearing a pair of approved UVA and UVB protectant sunglass will assist with preventing an episode of flash burn.
+It can also occur during a solar eclipse if you are looking directly at the sun for a prolonged period of time.
+Given farmers, at times, need to work in direct sunlight, owning and wearing a pair of approved UVA and UVB protectant sunglass will assist with preventing an episode of flash burn.

 Find out more information on flash burn visit Better Health Channel